 In 1966 a friend and I were in a record store, and we picked out one album together…Pet Sounds.
 He paid for half of the album, saying that he listens to all my records, and wanted to pitch in.
 He was being a nice guy, though I feel like I still owe him half an album (maybe side two?).
 It’s hard to believe Pet Sounds was in any way a failure.
 It includes the now classic songs, “Wouldn’t It Be Nice”, “God Only Knows”, “Sloop John B”, and “Caroline No”.
 Plus it has the beautiful recordings “You Still Believe In Me” and “Don’t Talk (Put Your Head On My Shoulder)”.
 I’ve always thought it was easily their best album.

 Years passed.
 Somewhere along the line, positive opinions of the album began to grow.
 Other musicians praised it, especially Paul McCartney.
 He often has said the “clever” arrangements and use of unusual instruments influenced Sgt.
 Pepper’s Lonely Hearts Club Band.
-Paul also says “God Only Knows” is one of the best songs ever written, and that he gave a copy of Pet Sounds to each of his children.
+Paul also says “God Only Knows” is one of the best songs ever written, and that he gave Pet Sounds to each of his children.

-For decades, the album was only available in mono.
-I finally got to hear the stereo mix in 1996 when I obtained a promotional CD that Capitol had sent to radio stations.
+For three decades, the album was only available in mono.
+I finally got to hear the stereo mix in 1996 when I obtained a promotional CD that Capitol sent to radio stations.
 Pet Sounds was supposed to be released in stereo that year on it’s 30th anniversary, but for some reason, it was delayed until 1997.
 Meanwhile, I’m listening to this pristine copy of the album and am amazed by how it sounds.
 For the first time, I could hear the intricacies of Brian Wilson’s arrangements and the individual instruments themselves, rather than everything being mashed together through one channel.

 The instrumental accompaniments are genius.
 Brian Wilson arranged all of the parts himself.
 He carried around the arrangements in his head for strings, horns, keyboards, everything.
 He made notes and relayed what he had in mind.
 It was then translated into actual scores.
 Interviews with the musicians who worked the sessions had nothing but high praise for Brian Wilson’s musical vision.